-The Casino In Nevada State Prison
+What Was The Deal With The Casino In Nevada State Prison?

-It was this ruling that saw Nevada State Prison take the unprecedented step of opening an inmate-run casino called The Bull Pen in 1932.
-This was something that had never been done before, and would never be replicated in US penal history.
+It was this ruling that saw Nevada State Prison take the unprecedented step of opening an inmate-run casino known as the “Bullpen” in 1932.

 A Legitimate Operation?

-Now, your first thought on hearing about a casino run in a prison is probably that things must have descended into chaos.
+Now, your first thought on hearing about a casino run in a prison is probably that things must have quickly descended into chaos.

-A wide range of classic casino table games were available for inmates to wager on.
-Blackjack, craps, poker, gin rummy, and sports betting were all part of the casino betting options.
-The theory behind the casino was that it would keep the prisoners busy and out of trouble.
+During this time a wide range of casino games were available for inmates to wager on, including blackjack, craps, poker, gin rummy, and even sports betting – the theory being that a casino would keep the prisoners busy and out of trouble.

-Why Did It Close?
+Why Did The Bullpen Close?

-Hocker had come in from the Californian prison system to run Nevada State Prison.
-He had come from a region with contrasting ideals to those in place in the Silver State.
-It was obvious that he saw no benefit in maintaining a pro-gambling atmosphere within the prison.
+At the time, the California prison system had different ideals to those in place in the Silver State and it was obvious that he saw no benefit in maintaining a pro-gambling atmosphere within the prison.

 “I think gambling in prison is a degradation, and it’s certainly not constructive.
 We’re trying to replace it with constructive, wholesome activities that will contribute to a decent, healthful state of mind,” Hocker said at the time.

-Speculation was rife at the time that a prison riot caused by a disagreement in the casino had led legislators to introduce a bill to close it.
+Speculation was rife at the time that a prison riot – caused by a disagreement in the casino – had led to legislators introducing a bill to close it.

 Could It Happen Again?

 It’s food for thought that part of that money could be recouped in revenue generated by opening legitimate and regulated casinos within prisons.